flowtsohg/mdx-m3-viewer/README.md

 #### Primitive shapes

-It is possible to construct primitive shapes with `createPrimitive`, which is available under `utils.mdx.createPrimitive`.
+It is possible to construct primitive shapes with `createPrimitive`, which is available under `utils.mdlx.createPrimitive`.

-The function expects an object describing a primitive geometry, which can be obtained via the different functions in `utils.mdx.primitives`.
+The function expects an object describing a primitive geometry, which can be obtained via the different functions in `utils.mdlx.primitives`.

 An optional material can be given, which can control the render mode between polygns and lines, the color, texture, and such.